nwops/bolt/documentation/bolt_examples.md

 ### 3. Write a Bolt plan to apply Puppet code and orchestrate the deployment of a package resource using the Chocolatey provider.
 Plans allow you to run more than one task with a single command.

-1. Inside your project directory, in a file called `/plans/installer.pp`, create a plan called `puppet_chocolatey_tap::installer`.
+1. Inside your module in a file called `/plans/installer.pp`, create a plan called `puppet_chocolatey_tap::installer`.

 The folder tree should look like this: